qoa10/CS.7313-final-project/README.md

-Understood — here is the **complete README in pure Markdown format**, ready to paste directly into GitHub **as-is**.
-This includes: dataset link, setup instructions, folder structure, and short explanations of all scripts.
-No mixing, no omissions — fully self-contained.

----

 # CS.7313 Final Project — Long-Tail Object Detection

 This repository contains the implementation of a three-stage long-tail object detection pipeline using a mini-LVIS dataset.
 The goal is to improve tail-class performance using a head-expert model and knowledge distillation.